bdvstg/openssl_rsa_largeFile/README.md

 this program able use private/public key to do encrypt/decrypt for large file

 ## Dependency
-openssl library for core function use many c++11 syntax cmake for project maintain use bash script to clean, config, build, install project
+- openssl library for core function
+- use many c++11 syntax
+- cmake for project maintain
+- use bash script to clean, config, build, install project

 ## Environment
+- embedded
-only has try cross-compile with linaro 4.7 and run on a arm embedded linux
+  - cross-build with linaro 4.7
+  - execute on arm embedded linux (imx6)
+  - OpenSSL 1.0.0
+- desktop (a VirtualBox installed Debian 9.4)
+  - gcc 6.3.0
+  - OpenSSL 1.1.0

 ## Usage
 ```